ethereum/consensus-specs/specs/capella/beacon-chain.md

-# Cappela -- The Beacon Chain
+# Capella -- The Beacon Chain

 ## Table of contents